opetitprestataire/label-studio/docs/source/templates/timeseries_audio_video.md

 ## Time-based time series

+* Maintains precise temporal alignment with video, audio and other timeseries
 * Converts relative seconds to absolute timestamps.
-* Maintains precise temporal alignment with media, any custom sampling rate
-* Examples:
 * **Offset behaviour:** The very first timestamp in the timeseries is treated as *t = 0* for every synced media.
 For example, if the earliest sample in the CSV is at absolute 5 s, then:
     - `timeSeries[0]` = **5 s** (absolute) → considered **0 s** in sync space.
     - When you click at 2 s on the timeseries, the video will seek to *5 s + 2 s = 7 s* of real video time.
     - Conversely, seeking to 0 s in the video will position the playhead at the first timeseries sample (5 s absolute).